Honey Balsamic Roasted Carrots

 - Watch your vegetables carefully.
 They can easily go from perfectly cooked to mushy (think of bad Brussels sprouts!) in a few minutes.

-- Test your roasted carrots by poking with a sharp knife.
-You want there to be minimal resistance, but pull them out of the oven before they’re too soft.
+- PRO-Tip: Test your roasted carrots by poking them with a sharp knife.
+You want there to be minimal resistance, but pull them out of the oven before they’re too soft or shriveled.

 - Grilled Mexican Sweet Corn from Kiss My Smoke